Last Updated on March 15, 2023

 For the first year, expect to spend an average of $630 and spend an average of $675 every year after that.

 During your puppy’s first year, though, they’ll visit the vet often to ensure they’re developing and growing properly.
 Plus, they’ll get their vaccinations.
-Fortunately, GSDs are generally healthy.
+Fortunately, German Shepherds are generally healthy.

-Heartworm and flea prevention medication may cost anywhere between $75 and $125.
+Heartworm and flea prevention medication may range anywhere between $75 and $125.

 GSDs also need additional vaccinations.
 For example, Leptospirosis if they are exposed to wildlife.
-This costs about $15 to $25.
+The fee for the treatment is about $15 to $25.

-Other vaccinations may include Influenza if they go to doggy daycare or the kennel, which may cost $70 to $90.
+Other vaccinations may include Influenza if they go to doggy daycare or the kennel, which may range from $70 to $90.
 Also, there’s Lyme if your pooch is exposed to ticks.
-This may cost $60 to $80.
+This may range about $60 to $80.

 |Spay/Neuter (optional)||$50 – $450||$250|